Infineon/aurix-rs-user-guide/README.md

-_Detailed setup instructions alongwith code examples and Peripheral Access Crates (PACs) **will be made available by CW17, 2023**._

-Please star/bookmark this repository for easy access later on.
+_We are working on code examples and creating new Peripheral Access Crates for AURIX™ from scratch.
+Please bookmark this repository and check back later._

 In the meantime, for more information or any questions, please contact us via the [Infineon Developer Community & Support Forum](https://community.infineon.com/)